 Wear and tear is natural over an adult’s lifetime and a few scales are lost each time a butterfly flies.
 Severe weather, brushes with plants and spider webs all take their toll.

 The longer a butterfly lives, the more likely its wings will be damaged.
 Scales form the colors and patterns butterflies need for mate selection, camouflage, predator avoidance and thermoregulation.

 Although a butterfly will not die if you touch its wings, if too many scales are rubbed off, these benefits are diminished.
 So, handle them with care.

-For a demonstration of how to properly pick up and hold a butterfly, I turn to New Zealand’s butterfly expert; trustee and secretary of the Monarch Butterfly New Zealand Trust; and my friend Jacqui Knight (via YouTube).
+For a demonstration of how to properly pick up and hold a butterfly, I turn to John – a professional butterfly farmer in the Southeast.

 So if you ever get the chance to hold a butterfly, it’s all good.
 Just be gentle, do it the right way, and treasure the joy.